openlawteam/docs/docs/openlaw-object/README.md

 ### parseMarkdown

 Parse selected paragraph text to edit (in draft mode) to HTML.
+In addition to editing a template directly by changing the language in its source, OpenLaw's [draft tools](https://media.consensys.net/frictionless-contracting-628884915b8c) allow a user to edit the text of a draft agreement without changing the template itself.
+This is especially useful when parties are negotiating an agreement and want to edit certain provisions.

 ```scala
 parseMarkdown(